Is it Time to Repair or Replace Your AC? Here’s What to Consider

 There are two instance, however, when replacement is almost always recommended:

-If Your AC System Uses R-22, Plan your Replacement Strategy Nowold air conditioning unit
+If Your AC System Uses R-22, Plan your Replacement Strategy Now

 The last AC systems using R-22 were manufactured in 2010.
-Because of this, your system is already old enough to be replaced.
-Refrigerant leaks happen to systems as they age.
-Refrigerant circulates under high pressure and wears down the inside of the tubing.
+So if your AC system is one of these, it is already old enough to consider replacement.
+Refrigerant leaks likely happen to systems as they age.
+Refrigerant circulates under high pressure and therefore wears down the inside of the tubing.
 Because AC systems last only 10-15 years on average, it is time for your R-22 unit to be replaced, especially if it is leaking refrigerant.

 How Do I Know if My AC System uses R-22?

-It is recommended that homeowners have an HVAC technician inspect their system to determine what kind of refrigerant it uses.
-It is possible to determine what type of refrigerant your system uses by locating its manufacturer’s data plate.
+It is occasionally possible to determine what type of refrigerant your system uses by locating its manufacturer’s data plate.
 These are labels found either on the side of the condenser (outside unit) or air handler (inside unit).
-Some manufacturers make it easy for you by putting a separate sticker on the condenser with the refrigerant spelled out in tall letters.
+Some manufacturers make it easier for you by putting a separate sticker on the condenser with the refrigerant spelled out in tall letters; R-410A also goes by the name Puron®, which is the name Carrier uses.

 What if I Can’t Afford to Replace Right Now?